This page relates to Trout fishing.

 The average trout weighs in at just over 2lbs with a few fish between 3-5lbs later in the season.
 The largest brown trout caught on the fishery was 8lbs.

 The ecology of the water meadows is extremely rich, and provides the right environment for the abundant fly hatches.
 This commences with the Grannom, followed by the Hawthorn and Mayfly.
-From June onwards we experience prolific hatches of Blue Winged Olive providing excellent late evening sport.
+From June onwards the fishery experience prolific hatches of Blue Winged Olive providing excellent late evening sport.
 During August and September Sedges and Daddy Long Legs prove to be the favourites which is typical of a Hampshire chalk stream.

 Popular flies include: Greenwells Glory; Grey Wulff; Black Gnat; Adams; Walkers Red Sedge; Ginger Quill; B.W.O.; Lunns Particular; Iron Blue Dun; Sherry Spinner.
 For the days when the conditions are against you may, at the Keeper's discretion use a nymph.